-For this Teaching Tuesday, I thought I’d share a little lesson that I first gave to my U.S. Foreign Policy students way back when George W. Bush was president: How those in power can divide us by giving us a little of what we want.
+I thought I’d share a little lesson I first gave to my U.S. Foreign Policy students way back when George W. Bush was president: How those in power can divide us by giving us just a little taste of what we want and distributing it unevenly.

-Recently, I gave this lesson to my 7-year-olds.
-I didn’t even have to make the lesson any different for my kids to understand because it is such a simple lesson.
+I gave this lesson to my kids when they were 7.
+I didn’t even have to make the lesson any different for my kids to understand because it’s so simple.
 (I did, however, use candy for my college students and money for my kids.)

 Here it is:

 - Sit down in front of your students/children with an overabundance of money (a handful of change works well for little ones) or candy (if that’s your thing).

 - Ask your students/children if they would like you to share.
 (Of course they do.)

 - Share.
 But share unequally.
 I gave one of my children 2 quarters and the other 1 penny.
 Make sure you keep most of it for yourself.